ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Methodology

 \section{Methodology}

 ExaGPT classifies a text based on whether it shares more similar spans with human-written or with LLM-generated texts from a datastore.
-As a final result, ExaGPT offers the span-segmented text where each span is accompanied by similar span examples that contribute to the decision.
+As a final result, ExaGPT provides the span-segmented text where each span is accompanied by similar span examples that contribute to the decision.
 Figure~\ref{exagpt} illustrates the workflow of ExaGPT, which has two phases: \textbf{Span Scoring} and \textbf{Span Selection}.

-In the first phase, we mainly investigate whether each span in the target text shares more similar spans with human-written or LLM-generated texts from a datastore.
+In the first phase, we investigate whether each span in the target text shares more similar spans with human-written or LLM-generated texts from a datastore.
 Meanwhile, we calculate scores for each span, which we use in the second phase (\S\ref{span_scoring}).

 In the second phase, we primarily decide the optimal span segmentation to aid users' understanding of the final result.
-Specifically, we apply a dynamic programming (DP) algorithm with the scores from the first phase to find the span boundaries, balancing span length and its frequency within the datastore (\S\ref{span_selection}).
-Finally, we detect the target text based on the selected spans and we provide similar span examples for each target span as evidence (\S\ref{detection_score}).
+Specifically, we apply a dynamic programming (DP) algorithm that uses scores from the first phase to find span boundaries, balancing span length and its frequency within the datastore (\S\ref{span_selection}).
+This yields spans that are both sufficiently long and frequently observed in the datastore.
+Finally, we detect the target text based on the selected spans and provide similar span examples for each span in the text as interpretable evidence (\S\ref{detection_score}).
 We will go into further details below.